aleximm1/CV/README.md

 #### Fast learner

 I am confident in my ability to pick up new technologies quickly and apply the knowledge effectively.
 A good example of this being my practice project at Makers Academy where my group and I built a Google chrome extension.

-- Tight deadline of less than 4 Days
-- First time using React, Node.js and Webpack
-- New to Mocha, Chai and Enzyme - used for testing
-- Completed the project on time
+We had a tight deadline of 4 Days, it was our first time using React, Node.js and Webpack and we were all new to Mocha, Chai and Enzyme which we used for testing.
+Despite all of these new technologies we completed the project on time and achieved what we were aiming for.

 #### Team player

 I'm confident in working on my own but I also greatly appreciate the value of working as part of a team.
 During my final project at Makers Academy, my group and I decided to build a maths quiz skill for the amazon echo.
+To achieve this we:

 - Maintained a common headspace via regular stand-ups and retros
 - Split off into pairs when appropriate to maximise efficiency